benji811124/intervew_eguzman/README.md

 3. Create new peopledb shema in the DB

-    1. You can use the console or mySQL workbench or Eclipse
+    1. You can use the console or mySQL workbench or IDE

 ### Step 4: Create Entity Class